syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ## Table Manipulation

-Rich Text Editor allows to insert table of content in edit panel and provide options to add, edit, and remove the table as well as perform other table related action.
-For inserting the table to the Rich Text Editor, the following list of options have been provided in the [RichTextEditorTableSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorTableSettings.html)
+The Rich Text Editor allows you to insert the table of content in the edit panel and provide options to add, edit, and remove the table as well as to perform other table-related actions.
+For inserting the table into the Rich Text Editor, the following list of options has been provided in the [RichTextEditorTableSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorTableSettings.html).

 | Options | Description | Default Value |
 |----------------|---------|-----------------------------|